mutablelogic/pico-fuse/README.md

 If you haven't done so already, [create an ssh key](https://www.digitalocean.com/community/tutorials/how-to-create-ssh-keys-with-openssh-on-macos-or-linux) and [add it to your github account](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account).

-You can then proceed to download and configure the toolchain:
+## Configuration

+Download and configure the toolchain using the following set of commands in your terminal:

 ```bash
 install -d ${HOME}/projects && cd ${HOME}/projects